Viking-Studios-Arma/29th-Enclave-Aux-Mod/README.md

 ## Naming conventions
 For standardisation between class names and to prevent any possible future conflicts with class names the following naming convention has been developed:
-- for code: ONI_Core
+- for code: ENC_Core
-- for presentation: ONI Core - {Addon Name}
+- for presentation: Enclave Core - {Addon Name}

 ## Credits